Asbestos is a type of building material used in the building industry between the 1940s and late 1980s.

 Disposal of asbestos

-You cannot dispose of asbestos at Council transfer stations or in household rubbish, recycling or green waste bins.
-This measure aims to help ensure that residents and Council employees or contractors at Council transfer stations do not put themselves at risk by handling fibre that contains asbestos.
+You cannot dispose of asbestos at Brisbane City Council resource recovery centres or in household rubbish, recycling or green waste bins.
+This measure aims to help ensure that residents and Council employees or contractors at Council resource recovery centres do not put themselves at risk by handling fibre that contains asbestos.

 Only a licensed asbestos contractor can dispose of asbestos at Council's waste facilities.
 Search for asbestos removal businesses in the Yellow Pages under 'asbestos removal and treatment' or find out more about asbestos removal contractors.